Helli/field-extensions/README.md

 - In LinearCombinations, I replaced the definition "submodule" by "Module.submodule".
 Careful: The latter does not assume the superstructure to be a module.
 This may affect statements in descendant theories.
 Furthermore, I removed some confusing junk from within the definition of func_space.
 - In SumSpaces, I once again clarify a definition.
-I also slightly relaxed the type constrain on inj1 and inj2, one could further relax it to ring_scheme.
+I also slightly relaxed the type constraint on inj1 and inj2, one could further relax it to ring_scheme.
 - In VectorSpace, I only remove two superseded lemmas.